b4b857f6ee/Selks/README.md

 # Selks
 Splunk Application for Selks IDS

-The goal of this application is to provide a dashboard like the Kibana directly on Selks for Splunk using the log of the eve.json of the suricata of the appliance
+The goal of this application is to provide a dashboard on Selks for Splunk using the log of the eve.json of the suricata of the appliance
 This application provide you the same dashboard you can found on the appliance directly.

 Selks project : https://github.com/StamusNetworks/SELKS